kiwicopple/paul.copplest.one/README.md

 # Personal Website

-This is my personal website which can be found a https://paul.copplest.one
+This is my personal website which can be found at https://paul.copplest.one